edughs/EscapeRoom/README.md

 # EscapeRoom
-A real-time application to manage a Escape Room.
+A real-time web application to manage a Escape Room.

 Build with HTML5, CSS, JS and socket.io, it need node.js to works.